Pai-U/Pai_for_yuyu/_posts/2022-04-23-Second-test-posts.md

 The graphs above indicate that the residuals follow the normal distribution. <br>
 Furthermore, the points on the QQ graphs follow approximately the straight line and most of them fall within the confidence bands, which also indicates that the residuals follow approximately a normal distribution.
 Therefore, we can conclude that the annual revenue has an impact on the clusters.<br>

-5. K² for qualitatif and qualitatif <br>
+5. K² for qualitatif and qualitatif varaibles<br>
 Q: Does the number of purchases made with discount has a significant impact to the result of Clusering ? <br>
 In order to confirm the correlation between the identified groups and the number of discounted purchases, we applied the chi-square. <br>
 we applied the chi-square method.
 We visualized the frequency distribution of discounted purchases by cluster and calculated the Cramer's V and calculated the Cramer's V and Bayes Factor values to determine the strength of this correlation.<br>